Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Results

 \subsubsection{Spectral Components}

 One of the powerful things we can do with a ray-tracing code like \pan~is track each photon packet's history from creation in the photosphere to its collection at the camera.
 We can then use this information to break the flux and polarization spectra down according to the history of the different photon packets, as we do in Figures \ref{fig:spectral_comp_low} and \ref{fig:spectral_comp_high}.
-In this paper, we track ``Disk'' photons that originate in the photosphere and escape to the observer without scattering, photons that scatter once off the disk (``Disk Scatter'', also called returning radiation), photons that scatter once in the corona (``Corona Scatter''), and photons that scatter once off the disk and once in the corona (``Disk \& Corona'').
-When working with the Stokes parameters (see equations \ref{eq:XY}), we can simply add the frequency-dependent $I_\nu$, $Q_\nu$, and $U_\nu$ from all the relevant photon packets to get the total spectrum and polarization signal, as given in Figure \ref{fig:untilted_spectrum} and depicted in Figure \ref{fig:spectral_comp_low} as solid black lines.
+In this paper, we track ``Disk'' photons that originate in the photosphere and escape to the observer without scattering, photons that scatter once off the disk (``Reflection'', also called returning radiation), photons that scatter only in the corona (``Corona Scatter''), and photons that scatter both off the disk and in the corona (``Reflection + Corona'').
+When working with the Stokes parameters (see equations \ref{eq:XY}), we can simply add the frequency-dependent $I_\nu$, $Q_\nu$, and $U_\nu$ from all the relevant photon packets to get the total spectrum and polarization signal, as given in Figure \ref{fig:untilted_spectrum} and depicted in Figures \ref{fig:spectral_comp_low} and \ref{fig:spectral_comp_high} as solid black lines.

-In Figure \ref{fig:spectral_comp_low} (the nearly face-on case), we see that the disk contribution dominates the flux spectrum (top panel) to slightly past the thermal cutoff ($\sim 5$ keV), beyond which the corona scatter and disk \& corona components contribute roughly equally to the power-law tail.
-Not surprisingly then, in the polarization measures, the disk component factors most heavily up to that same cutoff, beyond which, the corona scatter photons begin to have a greater influence on the polarization.
-(The disk \& corona component always has a very small polarization degree, close to 0.)
+In Figure \ref{fig:spectral_comp_low} (the nearly face-on case), we see that the disk, corona scatter, and reflection + corona photons contribute roughly equally to the flux spectrum (top panel) up to the thermal cutoff ($\sim 1$ keV), beyond which the reflection + corona component creates a power-law tail.
+Not surprisingly then, in the polarization measures, the disk, corona scatter, and reflection + corona components each contribute up to that same cutoff, beyond which, the reflection + corona mostly dominates.

-For the nearly edge-on case in Figure \ref{fig:spectral_comp_high}, the situation is very different.
-The corona scatter photons dominate the flux spectrum over the entire energy range.
-Thus, they also largely dominate the polarization measures, although the disk photons keep the polarization from being as high as it might otherwise be at low energies ($\lesssim 1$ keV).
-In both cases we see that the disk scatter component is characterized by a nearly vertical polarization angle ($\pm90^\circ$), due to the large-angle scattering experience by returning radiation \citep{Schnittman09}.
+For the nearly edge-on case in Figure \ref{fig:spectral_comp_high}, the situation is somewhat different.
+The corona scatter and reflection + corona photons dominate the flux spectrum over the entire energy range.
+Thus, they also largely dominate the polarization measures, although the disk photons keep the polarization degree from being as high as it might otherwise at low energies ($\lesssim 1$ keV).
+In both cases we see that the reflection component is characterized by a nearly vertical polarization angle ($90^\circ$), due to the large-angle scattering experienced by returning radiation \citep{Schnittman09}.